telerik/fiddler-everywhere-docs/user-guide/live-traffic/auto-responder/general.md

 - The __Queue Rules Viewer__ list the currently used rules and provides additional control over them.
 The tab also exposes options to import/export rules files (__FARX__), to change the priority of the rules (of execution) and to entirely enable/disable the __Auto Responder__ or specific rules.
 See details on how to use the editor in the [__Queue Rules Viewer__ article]({%slug auto-responder-rules-editor%})

->tip You need o enable Live Traffic to _Capturing_ to be able to apply auto responder rules.
+>tip You need to enable Live Traffic _Capturing_ to be able to apply auto responder rules.